Theophilus of Antioch: Chronology

-In his third book Theophilus presents a detailed chronology “from the foundation of the world" to emperor Marcus Aurelius.
+In his third book Theophilus presents a detailed chronology "from the foundation of the world" to emperor Marcus Aurelius.
 This begins with the Biblical first man Adam through to emperor Marcus Aurelius.
 Theophilus lived in the reign of this emperor.
-The chronology puts the creation of the world at about 5529 BC: "All the years from the creation of the world amount to a total of 5,698 years."
+The chronology puts the creation of the world at about 5529 BC: "All the years from the creation of the world amount to a total of 5,698 years".
 He uses this chronology to prove that Moses and the other Hebrew prophets preceded the philosophers.
 The leading chronological epochs correspond to the Old Testament prophets.

 Patristic citations

 The silence regarding his Apology in the East is remarkable; we fail to find the work mentioned or quoted by Greek writers before the time of Eusebius.
 Several passages in the works of Irenaeus show an undoubted relationship to passages in one small section of the Apologia, but Harnack thinks it probable that the quotations, limited to two chapters, are not taken from the Apologia, but from Theophilus's work against Marcion In the West there are a few references to the Autolycus.
 It is quoted by Lactantius under the title Liber de Temporibus ad Autolycum.
 There is a passage first cited by Maranus in Novatian which shows great similarity to the language of Theophilus.
-In the next century the book is mentioned by Gennadius as "tres libelli de fide."
+In the next century the book is mentioned by Gennadius of Marseilles as "tres libelli de fide".
 He found them attributed to Theophilus of Alexandria, but the disparity of style caused him to question the authorship.